syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 /// <param name="selectedAnnotation">The selected annotation instance that may be obtained from the annotation selected event</param>
 void EditSelectedCicleAnnotation(Annotation selectedAnnotation)
 {
-    //Type cast the selected annotation as circle annotation. if (selectedAnnotation is CircleAnnotation circleAnnotation)
+    // Type cast the selected annotation as circle annotation. if (selectedAnnotation is CircleAnnotation circleAnnotation)
     {
-        //Change the color to blue.
+        circleAnnotation.Color = Colors.Blue; // Change the color to blue.
-        circleAnnotation.Color = Colors.Blue;

-        //Change the stroke thickness to 1.
+        circleAnnotation.BorderWidth = 1; // Change the stroke thickness to 1.
-        circleAnnotation.BorderWidth = 1;

-        //Change the opacity to 75%.
+        circleAnnotation.Opacity = 0.75f; // Change the opacity to 75%.
-        circleAnnotation.Opacity = 0.75f;
     }
 }
 {% endhighlight %}